mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 #### Create a new set of credentials using CLI commands

-To begin, you need a valid Azure account with credentials configured.
-You must be authorized as a Contributor in your Azure account, with the ability to assign roles to a user.
-The following commands create an active directory service principal, which you will delegate to Kommander, for creating Konvoy clusters:
+Before you begin, you need the following:

+- A valid Azure account with configured credentials.
+- You must be authorized as a Contributor on your Azure account, with the ability to assign roles to a user.

+The following commands create an active directory service principal, which you delegate to Kommander, for creating Konvoy clusters:

 ```
 az login